 Begin by asking the speech’s evaluator to provide the impetus of their evaluation:

 - Delivery time

-Pay attention to the time.
+TIP #4: Pay attention to the time.
 You are responsible for beginning and ending the meeting on time.
+Strive to ensure each meeting segment adheres to your pre-set agenda.
 You may have to adjust the schedule on the fly during the meeting to accomplish timeliness.
-Strive to ensure each meeting segment adheres to your schedule.
+Slow things down or speed them up whenever necessary.

-Don’t worry, there’s no capital punishment during Toastmasters meetings.
-Unless, of course, the Grammarian is in a bad mood.
+Don’t worry, there’s no capital punishment during Old Town Toastmasters’ meetings.
+Unless, of course, the Sergeant-at-Arms is in a foul mood.

-- Ensuring your speech Evaluators know their responsibilities
+- Ensuring your team of administrators and evaluators know their responsibilities

 - Supervising your Timer, Grammarian, Table Topics Master